ismailarilik/single-spa-angular2-angularjs-example/README.md

 # root-config

-An app shell implementation using single-spa using its layout engine feature
+An app shell implementation using single-spa using its layout engine feature, initially generated with the command `npx create-single-spa --moduleType root-config`.

 ## Requirements